What are the different types of damaged hair?

 Use hair masks

 Remember when we were talking about how important moisture is for healthy hair?
 Well this is where hair masks come in.
 Damaged hair is thirsty and it’s up to you to leave it feeling quenched with a moisturising mask.
+Keeping a hair mask in overnight, like a certain Kardashian, can keep your hair super soft with minimal effort.
 Weave a hair mask into your hair care routine and you’ll never look back.
 Don’t know how to use a hair mask?
 Check out this handy guide where we tell you how to use one, as well as all the benefits that come with them.

 Use hair sunscreen